 For a stove, you’ll need to choose between gas, induction, or electric.
 All options provide value for your home.
 Your unique preferences will come into play when shopping for your oven and stove.
 If you’re on a budget, an electric range may be your best bet.
 Are you a big chef who craves food control?
 A gas stove will be your best friend.
 Induction provides quick and energy-efficient heat.
 Here are more on the pros and cons of gas and electric stoves and more to help you pick.

 To get the best of both worlds, choose a dual fuel kitchen range.
 The oven is electric, while the stove is gas.
-Electric ovens are capable of creating more heat and providing consistent and even baking, so electric ovens are generally preferred to gas.
+Electric ovens are capable of creating more exact heat and providing consistent and even baking, so electric ovens are generally preferred to gas.
 It’s an excellent solution if you prefer the precise control of gas burners up top and the baking abilities of an oven electric.

 Your dishwasher is a convenient appliance, so it’s a good idea to make sure it’s efficient.
 That being said, you don’t need to go overboard with your budget since you won’t get a huge ROI for it.
 Typically, a dishwasher’s lifespan lasts only 10 to 15 years.